input-output-hk/marlowe/docs/tutorial-v2.0/marlowe-semantics.md

 Transaction inputs are processed mainly by three fundamental functions in the semantics: `reduce`, `fetchPrimitive`, and `eval`.
 The `reduce` function is applied before and after every input, `fetchPrimitve` is applied only for inputs that are actions (i.e: `Commit` and `Pay` inputs), and `eval` is applied to the result of `fetchPrimitive` whenever appropriate.

-In addition to these three functions, there three additional functions that are applied in every transaction.
+In addition to these three functions, there are three additional functions that are applied in every transaction.
 Before processing the inputs, the function `expireCommits` is applied, and after processing the inputs the functions `redeemMoney` and `simplify` are applied.